myousefi2016/gpu-snacks/README.md

 ## JuliaGL ##

-it is kinda compute-intensive to generate a [Julia set][1], and its 'chaotic' behavior would give you funny images; instead of images, i render those numbers as simple no-brain graphics.
+it is kinda compute-intensive to generate a [Julia set][1], and its "chaotic" behavior would give you funny images; instead of images, i render those numbers as simple no-brain graphics.

-GL renderings depend on `juliaColor` to generate color values, which is compiled into a shared library `libjcolor.so`. so it should be prior built, and make sure it can be located at runtime (set up `LD_LIBRARY_PATH`,`ldconfig`, or whatever blabla). note that i did have set up an order-only prerequisite (the `|` in GNU make) and added `$ORIGIN` as `RPATH` to all the binaries.
+all renderings depend on `juliaColor()` to generate color values, which is compiled into a shared library `libjcolor.so` (or `dll`). so it should be prior built, and make sure it can be located at runtime (set up `LD_LIBRARY_PATH`, `ldconfig`, etc.). note that i did have set up an order-only prerequisite (the `|` in GNU make) and added `$ORIGIN` as `RPATH` to all the binaries.

 * `juliaGL-1` divides the set into four parts, and puts them in the 3D space